EstherPlomp/TNW-PhD-Newsletters/README.md

         - [Read this blogpost on how peer review of software can improve the quality of your work]( https://ropensci.org/blog/2019/04/18/wild-standards/)
         - Learn more about **code review** in a [webinar by Lisa DeBruine](https://www.youtube.com/watch?v=w056yEMyJnE)
     - You can also use [notebooksharing](https://notebooksharing.space/) to **share your Jupyter and R Markdown notebooks** with co-authors.
-    - [Lisa deBruine has written a short guide](https://debruine.github.io/data-code-tips/) for authors that want to **share their code in a computationally reproducible way**.
     - The [Journal of Open Source Education]( https://jose.theoj.org/) **publishes open-source educational materials and software**.
 - The Turing Way now has a guide on [Software Citation with CITATION.cff](https://the-turing-way.netlify.app/communication/citable/citable-cff.html).
 You can also go over this [Software Citation Checklist for Authors](https://doi.org/10.5281/zenodo.3479199).